LiU-SeeGoals/docker/README.md

 docker compose up
 ```

-You should now see the exact same result as before the changes, since the the code locally is the main branch of the repo, which is the same as the code on github.
+You should see the same result as before because the local code is identical to the main branch on GitHub.

-Now change to the branch of the your current issue and start developing
+Now, switch to the branch relevant to your issue and start developing:
 ```
 git checkout your-issue-name-here
 ```

-# Do you want to configure docker?
+# Want to configure Docker?

-The images are hosted on the Packages tab when under in the repo `https://github.com/LiU-SeeGoals`.
-There is a Github action set up to build an updated image from every change in branch main.
-This is done according to this video: `https://www.youtube.com/watch?v=RgZyX-e6W9E&list=LL&index=2&t=308s`.
+The images are available in the Packages tab of the repo at ```https://github.com/LiU-SeeGoals```.
+A GitHub Action builds and updates an image with every change in the main branch, as shown in this video: ```https://www.youtube.com/watch?v=RgZyX-e6W9E&list=LL&index=2&t=308s```.

-Some of the images used in this project are from `https://github.com/RoboCup-SSL`.
-More images from `Robocup-SLL` will ned to added later on for different configurations.
+Some images are sourced from ```https://github.com/RoboCup-SSL```.
+More RoboCup-SSL images will be added later for different configurations.